 Which academic phrases belong in an essay body?

-This is the third of four lessons About Body Paragraphs.
-To complete this course, read each lesson carefully and then unlock and complete our materials to check your understanding.
+This is the third of four chapters About Body Paragraphs.
+To complete this reader, read each chapter carefully and then unlock and complete our materials to check your understanding.

 – Provide language models for the key elements of an academic body paragraph